ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 ```bash
 arm-cortex_a8-linux-gnueabihf-gcc main.c   -I libtest/include libtest/output/libtest.so -L libtest/output/ -o program.dynlnk
 ```
-Note: here I didn't use `-ltest` option because I have aleardy libtest.a, so to avoid confusing I prefered to use the full name of the library.
+Note: here I didn't use the `-ltest` option because I have already libtest.a, so to avoid confusion I preferred to use the full name of the library.

 4. **Check the Linked Library**
 ```bash